 Banking, Money and Taxes in Hong Kong

-Given that Hong Kong is one of the world's most important financial centres, expats are unlikely to have trouble managing their finances in the wealth-driven Pearl of the Orient.
+Given that Hong Kong is one of the world's most prominent financial centres, expats are unlikely to have trouble managing their finances in the wealth-driven Pearl of the Orient.

 Basic banking in Hong Kong is safe, secure and straightforward.
-The slightly more complex private banking industry is the largest in Asia.
 The region is also very popular for its low taxes, making it easier for expats to save the dollars they work such long hours for.

 Money in Hong Kong